-The above unutilised tax losses, capital allowances and reinvestment allowances are available for offset against future taxable profits of the companies in which these losses and allowances arose.
-No deferred tax assets were recognised due to uncertainty of their recoverability.
-The availability of the unutilised tax losses and allowances for offsetting against future taxable profits of the respective subsidiaries are subject to guidelines issued by the tax authority.
+The above unutilised tax losses, unabsorbed capital allowances and unutilised reinvestment allowances are available for offset against future taxable profits of the companies in which these losses and allowances arose but no deferred tax assets were recognised due to uncertainty of their recoverability.
+The availability of the unutilised tax losses, unabsorbed capital allowances and unutilised reinvestment allowances for offsetting against future taxable profits of the respective subsidiaries are subject to guidelines issued by the tax authority.